pdm-project/pdm/docs/docs/usage/dependency.md

 Unable to find a resolution for asgiref because of the following conflicts: asgiref<3 (from project) asgiref<4,>=3.2.10 (from <Candidate django 3.1.4 from https://pypi.org/simple/django/>) To fix this, you could loosen the dependency version constraints in pyproject.toml.
-If that is not possible, you could also override the resolved version in [tool.pdm.overrides] table.
+If that is not possible, you could also override the resolved version in `[tool.pdm.resolution.overrides]` table.
 ```

 You can either change to a lower version of `django` or remove the upper bound of `asgiref`.
 But if it is not eligible for your project,